& CLEANER ENERGY

 The replacement generation is expected to be completed by December 2019.
 A local civil contractor is conducting most of the construction activity, bringing in specialists where necessary.

-Although the dual-fuel engines will be capable of running on fuel oil as a back-up fuel supply, they will primarily run on natural gas, which is cleaner and more efficient.
+Although the dual-fuel engines will initially run on fuel oil, they can primarily run on natural gas, which is cleaner and more efficient and use fuel oil as a back-up fuel supply.
 This clear, non-toxic liquid is the cleanest burning fossil fuel and the switch will reduce our emissions significantly.

 This will be the equivalent of eliminating the emissions from every car in Bermuda.

-Fuel oil prices are volatile but, natural gas prices are more stable.
+Fuel oil prices are volatile, natural gas prices are more stable.

 We will be able to negotiate long-term, low cost, fixed commodity contracts, which will result in more predictable rates for customers.